 There is a potential for cardiac risk of sexual activity in patients with preexisting cardiovascular disease.
 Therefore, treatments for erectile dysfunction, including CAVERJECT, generally should not be used in men for whom sexual activity is inadvisable because of their underlying cardiovascular status.
 In addition, the evaluation of erectile dysfunction should include a determination of potential underlying causes and the identification of appropriate treatment following a complete medical assessment.

 The safety and efficacy of combinations of CAVERJECT and other vasoactive agents injected intracavernosally have not been established in clinical studies.
 The risks of prolonged erection, priapism, and hypotension may be increased.

 Separate needles should be used for reconstitution and administration.
-CAVERJECT uses a superfine needle for administration.
+A superfine needle is used for administration of CAVERJECT.
 As with all superfine needles, the possibility of needle breakage exists.
-Needle breakage, with a portion of the needle remaining in the penis, has been reported and, in some cases, required hospitalization and surgical removal.
+Needle breakage, with a portion of the needle remaining in the penis, has been reported and, in some cases, has required hospitalization and surgical removal.
 Careful instruction in proper patient handling and injection techniques may minimize the potential for needle breakage [see Dosage and Administration (2.3) and Adverse Reactions (6.2)].

 When reconstituted using the recommended diluent, the solution contains benzyl alcohol.
 Serious and fatal adverse reactions including "gasping syndrome" can occur in neonates and low birth weight infants treated with benzyl alcohol-preserved formulations in infusion solutions, including CAVERJECT.
 The "gasping syndrome" is characterized by central nervous system depression, metabolic acidosis, and gasping respirations.
-CAVERJECT is not indicated for use in neonates or infants.
+CAVERJECT is not indicated for use in pediatric patients.

 The following are described elsewhere in the labeling: